 “Plastic bags have become an icon of waste,” said Jennie Romer, Atlantic Region Director for Clean Seas Coalition.
 Romer worked on the initiatives in San Francisco and Los Angeles, so she has

 spent years working to make plastic shopping bags history.
 Banning plastic bags is never a small feat, and taking on anything is New York can be daunting, but Romer is confident New Yorkers can make a ban a reality.

-Howard S. Schiffman, an Environmental Conservation Professor at NYU, summed things up nicely when he explained, "[Plastic] is a petroleum-based product which means we need oil to make them... so, the manufacturing process is a problem and the fact that it doesn't degrade is a problem.
-We also have the problem with paper bags too... if we use paper bags, well, we need trees in order to get the paper, and there is an industrial process too so that produces carbon and that's a problem.
-So, there is really no free lunch here, the question is what's best for us?"
+Howard S. Schiffman, an Environmental Conservation Professor at NYU, summed things up nicely when he explained, “[Plastic] is a petroleum-based product which means we need oil to make them… so, the manufacturing process is a problem and the fact that it doesn’t degrade is a problem.
+We also have a problem with paper bags too… if we use paper bags, well, we need trees in order to get the paper, and there is an industrial process too so that produces carbon and that’s a problem.
+So, there is really no free lunch here, the question is what’s best for us?”

 Plastic Bag Bans and Paper Bag Fee Have Been Proven Effective

-Studies have shown that paper bags are much more likely to be recycled, so paper has a much less severe impact on the environment, but they do take a toll.
+Studies have shown that paper bags are much more likely to be recycled, so the paper has a much less severe impact on the environment, but they do take a toll.
 If all shoppers were to replace their plastic bag habit with paper, the environmental impact could be major.
 This is where the fee really saves the day.
 Most shoppers will turn to reusable grocery bags as a long-term solution to avoid the fee, but 10 cents is not going to set most people back too significantly if they run into a store and feel they need a bag.

 Right now the campaign has consisted of distributing images of plastic bag litter to get people thinking about the environmental impact plastic bags take.
 Clean Seas Coalition has also reached out to local lawmakers to start a dialog.